Frozone: Ooh, a "new process!"

 - Light Is Not Good: Lady Lightbug.

 - Limited Animation: Parodying the style of Clutch Cargo.
 Movement only happens when characters or objects slide across the frame, and actual moments of action (like Frozone creating a bridge with ice, or Frozone getting tied up with silk) are reduced to still pictures.
 The short has a very low framerate, and Synchro-Vox is used to save the trouble of animating lips.
+The real-life Frozone frequently complains about it.

 - Monumental Theft: Lady Lightbug manages to steal part of a bridge.